Jpark27614/Emotion-Detection-Program/README.md

 * Detect deception/fabricated expressions.
 See types of facial expressions by Paul Eckman Group: https://www.paulekman.com/nonverbal-communication/types-of-facial-expressions/
 * See how different products and adds spark emotions [website](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7264164/)
 * Medical diagnosis (Ex.
 Depression, dementia, ADHD...)
 * Video Games (game reacts to expression and changes based on it)

+## Webcam
+To use the webcam for our code we had to take a couple of steps.
+First, we ran a line of code